 Stool from the vagina

 If stool “leaks” from the vagina, there is a hole between the intestine and the vagina, called a fistula.
 This is often caused by a long and difficult birth when the baby's head presses for too long against one part of the vagina.
 Fistula can also be caused by rape.
 More often, the hole will form between the vagina and the bladder, causing leaking urine, so fistula is described in detail with other problems of the urine system in Difficulties with Urinating (in development).

 Blood from the anus

 Bright red blood from the anus is most often a hemorrhoid.
 Get help if there is a lot of blood, if there are blood clots coming from the anus, or if there is pain.

 Any blood from the anus (red, dark red, or black) can also be a sign of cancer, see Cancer (in development).

 - Stool that is black and looks like tar.

 - Vomit with blood or that looks like coffee grounds.

-Either of these signs means there is bleeding higher up in the digestive system.
+Either of these signs means there is bleeding higher up in the intestine or in the stomach.
 This is always dangerous and requires medical help.